dbmdz/deep-eos/README.md

 or Bi-LSTM for unseen abbreviations.
 The worst neural network model (LSTM model) still performs 1,6% better than *OpenNLP*.

+# Conclusion

+In this repository, we propose a general-purpose system for sentence boundary detection using different architectures of neural networks.
+We use the *Europarl* and *SETimes* corpus and compare our proposed models with *OpenNLP*.
+We achieve state-of-the-art results.

+In a *zero-shot* scenario, in which no manifestation of the test abbreviations is observed during training, our system is also robust against unseen abbreviations.

+The fact that our proposed neural network models perform well on different languages and on a *zero-shot* scenario leads us to the conclusion that our system is a *general-purpose* system.

 ## Evaluation

 To reproduce this results, the following scripts can be used: